codinggita/fitfreak/README.md

-# Welcome to the website for workouts and muscle-wise exercises!
+# Welcome to the website for workouts and overall fitness of your body

 This website is a comprehensive resource for people of all fitness levels, from beginners to advanced athletes.
 It offers a variety of features to help you create and track your workouts, including: